European Union (EU) - Export requirements for fish and seafood

 - from the time of loading at the establishment of origin until the time of arrival in the Union, the animals in the consignment are not transported in the same water or container or well-boat together with aquatic animals which are of a lower health status or which are not intended for entry into the Union

-Declaration 9 which relates to attestations II.2.7. and II.2.7.1. on the EU certificate
+Declaration relating to attestations II.2.7. and II.2.7.1. on the EU certificate

-Declaration 10 which relates to attestation II.2.7.2. on the EU certificate
+Declaration relating to attestation II.2.7.2. on the EU certificate

-For live aquatic animals, arrangements have been made that the legible and visible label will contain at least the following information:
+The exporter confirms that for live aquatic animals, arrangements have been made that the legible and visible label on the master carton will contain at least the following information:

 - (a) the number of containers in the consignment